Rutrle/ticket-system/README.md

 <hr>

 <p>This project is a ticketing system, with flask backend.
-For frontend are used mainly Bootstrap templates.</p>
+For frontend are used mainly Bootstrap5 templates.</p>
 <p>Main purpose of this project is for me to get better with flask - because of this many of things that could be probably done better on frontend are done in backend</p>
 <hr>
 <h3>Used libraries:<h3>